You’re looking for some ideas of things to do with your family while on vacation in Nassau, Bahamas but you’re not sure where to start.

 Pompey Museum of Slavery & Emancipation

-Explore the history of slavery and emancipation in the Bahamas with a visit to the Pompey Museum of Slavery and Emancipation.
+Explore the history of slavery and emancipation in the Bahamas with a visit to the Pompey Museum of Slavery and Emancipation during part of a larger tour.
 Located in downtown Nassau, the museum is in the historic Vendue House which was used as a slave auction house in the 18th and 19th centuries.
 The name of the museum honors a slave named Pompey, who led a revolt at the Rolle Plantation on Exuma.

 The one-room museum has a small collection of artifacts, photos, and other objects that help document this era of Bahamian history, from the slave trade and daily life of slaves on the island, to emancipation in 1834 and beyond.